KasparEtter/ef1p/pages/email/email.md

   is called [entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)).
-  As long as two random variables are statistically [independent](https://en.wikipedia.org/wiki/Independence_(probability_theory)) from one another, combining them can only increase the entropy but [never decrease it](https://crypto.stackexchange.com/questions/48145/xor-a-set-of-random-numbers).
+  As long as two random variables are statistically [independent](https://en.wikipedia.org/wiki/Independence_(probability_theory)) from one another, combining them with exclusive or can only increase the entropy but [never decrease it](https://crypto.stackexchange.com/questions/48145/xor-a-set-of-random-numbers).

 Instead of applying a binary function on binary inputs to two single [bits](/internet/#number-encoding),